mikey-t/swig/docs/SwigDevNotes.md

 Keep in mind that pnpm will not pull in an updated version without the `--force` flag, which I'm using in the swigfile tasks that remove and re-add the swig-cli dependency in example/test projects.
 I could alternatively use a strategy where after a change I bump a package.json suffix like `-alpha<number>` and re-test.
 However, the pnpm `--force` options seems to be good enough for my use case.

-## Errors Deleting node_modules

-I started getting intermittent errors when running any swig task that needs to delete a node_modules directory.
-It's complaining about a file handle on `esbuild.exe`.
-It's unclear why this so frequently has a lingering handle that prevents deletion.
-I tried adding a couple sleeps around node_modules deletion in addition to setting the `maxRetries` to 5, but it still happens.

-The workaround for now is to just re-run whatever the task was.
-If it persists, I've found that the most likely culprit is vscode, so closing that seems to free up whatever the handle is.
-There's a TODO item below to investigate this.

 ## TODO

 - Determine if there's a better alternative to accessing node_modules directly (see section below)